13 of the Best Aloe Varieties for Landscaping and Containers

 With a mature height and width of just eight to 12 inches, ‘Christmas Carol’ is ideal for growing in small spaces outdoors, or in containers either indoors or out.

-A close up top down image of a 'Christmas Carol' plant growing in a small black pot isolated on a white background.
+A close up horizontal image of a 'Christmas Carol' aloe growing in a small pot isolated on a white background.

 ‘Christmas Carol’